The Scout’s motto ‘Be prepared ‘ is true for life’s little emergencies, especially with a natural first aid kit.

 Bicarbonate of soda – for stings, sunburn.
 Add some water and make a paste.

-Aloe Vera Gel – cools and soothes cuts, scrapes, minor burns
+Aloe Vera Gel – cools and soothes cuts, scrapes, minor burns as well as insect bites or razor rash.

 Calendula Cream – to soothe and heal grazes and cuts